klenartCMU/klenartCMU/finalproject.md

 5. Add text to the alluvial diagram to clarify labels and interpretation.
 Also, change the text of “0”/“1” for “no                        factors”/“factors” to “no”/“yes.”
 (In progress, although in looking at my storyboard with fresh eyes, I'm not sure how much this        visualization adds.)<br/>

 # Part III
+## Intended Audience
+My intended audience for the final story is drivers in Allegheny County.
+I narrowed my focus in part based on the data that I was using, but also because
+To make my final project work for my audience, I had to think about how to accommodate the perspectives of drivers in Western Pennsylvania.
+In an effort to do this, I acknowledged the additional work that could be done in this area but was beyond the scope of this project.
+This included weather and illumination, which are certainly factors that can affect driving in this part of the state.

+## Design Decisions

+## Final Data Story
+You can view my final data story [here](https://carnegiemellon.shorthandstories.com/LenartFinalProject/index.html).